Trees and Fences

-Click here to visit the New Zealand Consumer website, to know your legal rights when it comes to your neighbours' trees, and your property.
+To know your rights when it comes to neighbours' trees and your property visit consumer.org.nz

 Problem: A willow tree's roots on a neighbour's property continually block your drains.
 Twice in 18 months you have to get a plumber to clean them.
 He warns you that this will be a regular exercise - and expense - unless the cause of the problem is completely removed.
 Even worse, it could eventually cost you new drains.
 You approach your neighbour about having the tree removed.
 He indignantly points out that the tree was well established on his property long before you bought the one next door, and says he has no intention of removing his tree or helping you and your drains.
 Have you any comeback?

 Solution: Definitely.
 The law does not accept that a tree planted 30 years ago cannot be a nuisance today.
 If all the facts in this situation were presented in court the neighbour would probably be ordered to remove the tree.

 Problem: Some roots of your neighbour's macrocarpa tree start pushing up your carefully manicured lawn.
 You ask your neighbour to do something about it but she says there is nothing she can do.
 You then ask her to have the tree removed.
 She is not prepared to do that.
 You decide to solve the problem by poisoning the roots on your side of the fence.
 Unfortunately the poison kills the tree and your neighbour threatens to take you to court for damaging her property.
 Can she do this?